-Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988; Working With James Franco
+Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988, Working With James Franco

 Slater is also in demand by Latin filmmakers producing films for the Latin American audiences.
 Variety reports that Christian Slater will be playing a minor role in The Summit, a Latin American political thriller that revolves around an Argentinean president.

-Christian plays the role of a United States Government official who plays a significant role in the events depicted in the movie.
+Christian plays the role of a United States government official who plays a significant role in the events depicted in the movie.

 [Featured Image by photographer name/Getty Images]